helm/helm/docs/provenance.md

 ```

 Note that the YAML section contains two documents (separated by `...\n`).
 The
 first is the Chart.yaml.
-The second is the checksums, defined as follows.

-* Files: A map of filenames to SHA-256 checksums (value shown is
+The second is the checksums, a map of filenames to
-  fake/truncated)
-* Images: A map of image URLs to checksums (value shown is fake/truncated)
+SHA-256 digests (value shown is fake/truncated)

 The signature block is a standard PGP signature, which provides [tamper
 resistance](http://www.rossde.com/PGP/pgp_signatures.html).